8 Minute Read

 Even if you’re debt-free and don’t care what big banks and lenders think of your credit history, you can’t just ignore it.
 You still need to get your credit report and look for reporting errors or signs of fraud.
 That’s why you should check your credit report at least once a year.

 But these little reports can be pretty confusing if you don’t know what to look for.
 What do those red flags that scream “something’s wrong!” look like, and what should you do once you spot one?
 It could be as simple as disputing a minor error, or dealing with something that needs immediate attention—like identity theft.

-We know you might not want to check a credit report because all those numbers and terms can be confusing.
-It’s a lot to take in!
-But don’t worry—we’ve done the heavy lifting so you don’t have to.
-Let’s walk through everything you need to know about reading your credit report.
+We know a credit report can be a lot to take in.
+But don’t worry!
+We’ve done the heavy lifting of figuring it all out so you don’t have to.
+Let’s walk through everything you need to know about reading a credit report.

-You’re allowed one free copy of your credit report every year from each of the major credit-reporting agencies: Experian, TransUnion and Equifax.
-However, the reports aren’t automatically mailed to you—you have to ask!
-Because each agency keeps slightly different information on file, it’s worth checking with all three.
+You’re allowed one free copy of your credit report every year from each of the major credit-reporting agencies we just talked about above.
+But the reports aren’t automatically mailed to you—you have to ask!
+And since each agency keeps slightly different information on file, it’s worth checking with all three.

 Check out annualcreditreport.com or call 877.322.8228 to order your free annual credit report.